 Transplant recipients and people waiting for transplants can be some of the most vulnerable patients for contracting diseases and infections.
 Immunosuppressant drugs lower the risk of organ rejection.
 But they also can increase the risk of infection because they lessen the body’s immune response to help protect your new organ.

 COVID-19, a disease caused by novel coronavirus SARS-CoV-2, has become a global pandemic.
-The disease has caused hundreds of thousands of illnesses and tens of thousands of deaths worldwide.
+The disease has caused millions of illnesses and hundreds of thousands of deaths worldwide.

 Currently, there is no proven indication that transplant patients face an increased risk of contracting COVID-19.
 But they should take all possible steps to prevent the disease, as it can cause serious illness and other major complications.

 If you are a transplant patient and are showing symptoms of COVID-19, you should contact your health care provider immediately.